-Qamdo-Simao Block or in the Indochina Block from 400 Ma to 280 Ma.
-Thus the Qamdo-Simao Block and the Indochina Block should have experienced similar magmatic events from the Early Paleozoic to the Early Mesozoic.
-Indeed, the early Paleozoic magmatic event prior to the Indosinian magmatic event recorded in the Sibumasu-Bao Shan-South Qiangtang Block occurred at ~500-470 Ma (e.g. Dong et al., 2013; Lin et al., 2013; Hu et al., 2015), ~100-60 Ma earlier than that in the Qamdo-Simao-Indochina Block.
-Further, evidence of the existence of the same Gigantopteris flora and warm-water fauna in the Indochina and Qamdo-Simao Blocks proves that they were once rifted and drifted northward from Gondwana in the Early Devonian (Metcalfe, 1996, 1999).
-Lastly, as deduced from ε Nd and $T{\rm MD2}$ ages, the principal period of crust formation in the Qamdo-Simao Block was ~1.4-1.7 Ga (e.g. Zhai et al., 2012; Zhang et al., 2014), similar to that of the Indochina Block.
+Early Mesozoic.
+Instead, the early Paleozoic magmatic event before the Indosinian magmatic event in Sibumasu-Bao Shan-South Qiangtang block occurred around 500-470Ma (e.g. Lin et al., 2013; Dong et al., 2013; Hu et al., 2015), about 100-60Ma earlier than that in the Qamdo-Simao-Indochina block.
+Further, evidence of the existence of the same Gigantopteris flora and warm-water fauna in the Indochina and Qamdo-Simao blocks proves that they were once rifted and drifted northward from Gondwana in the Early Devonian (Metcalfe, 1996, 1999).
+Lastly, as deduced from ε Nd and T{MD2} ages, the principal period of crust formation in the Qamdo Block was ca. 1.4-1.7Ga (e.g. Zhai et al., 2012; Zhang et al., 2014), similar to that of the Indochina Block.

-5.3.
-The Jinsha River Suture-Song Ma Suture-Kontum Massif as the boundary between the Oamdo-Simao-Indochina and South China blocks
+5.3 The Jinsha River Suture-Song Ma Suture-Kontum Massif as the boundary between the Qamdo-Simao-Indochina and South China blocks

 The Late Permian-Early Triassic I-type granites detailed in this paper belong to the Truong Son Belt, thus corroborating the tectonic model of the South China Block subducting westward under the Indochina Block (Liu et al., 2012; Faure et al., 2014).
-In interpreting the relation between the Song Ma and Song Chay sutures in northern Vietnam, Faure et al. (2014) suggested that these two northern Vietnamese belts are parts of a single orogen dismembered by Cenozoic wrenching along the Red River Fault.
+In interpreting the relation between the Song Ma and Song Chay sutures in northern Vietnam, Faure et al. (2014) suggested that these two northern Vietnam belts are parts of a single orogen dismembered by Cenozoic wrenching along the Red River Fault.
 There are several reasons for disagreeing with this hypothesis.

-First, structural studies (Lepvrier et al., 1997, 2004, 2008; Tran et al., 2014) show an E-W strike, shifting to a N-S strike, along the Tam Ky-Phuoc Son Suture in the southern part of the Truong Son Belt, and north of the Kontum Massif.
-Southward, the Tam Ky-Phuoc Son Suture connects with the Poko Suture west of the Kontum Massif.
-Geochronological magmatism (e.g. Lan et al., 2000; Carter et al., 2001; Nagy et al., 2001; Owada et al., 2007; Sanematsu et al., 2011) and metamorphism (e.g. Osanai et al., 2001; Lan et al., 2003; Osanai et al., 2004; Nakano et al., 2007) relating to the Poko Suture also renders ages of between 260 Ma and 240 Ma.
-Lepvrier et al. (2008) even suggested that the Kontum Massif subducted westward under the Indochina Block, with the time and manner the same as for the two blocks along the Song Ma Suture (this paper; Liu et al., 2012; Faure et al., 2014).
-If the Song Ma Suture is therefore offset from the Jinsha-Song Chay Suture, the role of the Kontum Massif in the convergence of Indochina and South China vis-à-vis the Poko Suture becomes difficult to interpret.
+First, structural studies (Lepvrier et al., 1997, 2004, 2008; Tran et al., 2014) show an E-W striking shifting to a N-S striking along the Tam Ky-Phuoc Son Suture in the southern part of the Truong Son Belt, and north of the Kontum Massif.
+Southward, the Tam Ky-Phuoc Son suture connects with the Poko Suture west of the Kontum Massif.
+Geochronological magmatism (e.g. Carter et al., 2001; Nagy et al., 2001; Lan et al., 2000; Owada et al., 2007; Sanematsu et al., 2011) and metamorphism (e.g. Lan et al., 2003; Osanai et al., 2001, 2004; Nakano et al., 2007) relating to the Poko suture also give ages between 260Ma and 240Ma.
+Lepvrier et al. (2008) even suggest that the Kontum Massif subducted westward under the Indochina Block, with the time and manner the same as for the two blocks along the Song Ma Suture (this paper; Liu et al., 2012; Faure et al., 2014).
+Thus, if the Song Ma Suture is offset from the Jinsha -Song Chay Suture, the role of the Kontum Massif in the convergence of Indochina and South China vis-à-vis the Poko Suture is difficult to interpret.